MBA or MIM programs – a detailed comparison

 For either an MBA or an MIM, applicants would ideally have to write the GMAT.
 However, al lot of B-schools globally are also accepting the GRE scores for the same.
 We at CUBIX mentor students for both the examinations in a very personalized manner ensuring that the requirements of all the students are taken care of.

 For any queries regarding the courses, feel free to talk to our mentors and our counselors.
-You may book a free counseling session at any of our education centers.
-Also, you may reach us at +919433063089 and mail us at firstname.lastname@example.org.
-For details about our courses and our teaching methodology, do visit our website.
+You may book a free counseling session.
+Also, you may reach us at +919433063089 (call / Whatsapp).